-8 Common Nest Thermostat Issues
+8 Common Nest Thermostat Malfunctions

-- Short battery life.
+- Bad battery life.

-- Thermostat motion sensing won’t operate.
+- Thermostat motion sensing is disabled.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Your system abruptly turns on or off, or won’t stop running.

-Our Pros Can Resolve Nest Thermostat Troubles
+Our Specialists Can Solve Nest Thermostat Troubles

 If you’ve gone through Nest thermostat troubleshooting without help but can’t repair the problem, a smart thermostat specialist such as one from Moyer Total Indoor Comfort can provide support.
 We can identify the problem and add a C-wire, if required.